-The Committee believes that the various elements of our compensation program effectively achieve the objective of aligning compensation with performance measures that are directly related to the Company's financial goals and creation of shareholder value, without encouraging executives to take unnecessary and excessive risks.
+The Committee believes that the various elements of our compensation program effectively achieve the objective of aligning compensation with performance measures that are directly related to Tredegar's financial goals and creation of shareholder value, without encouraging executives to take unnecessary and excessive risks.
 The core elements of the compensation program for our executive officers are described below:

-Element Description Objective Base salary Fixed cash compensation Reflects competitive market compensation, individual performance, experience and level of responsibility Bonus Special discretionary cash bonus In unusual operating and/or market conditions or circumstances, rewards individual performance that is beyond annual objectives Annual incentives Short-term variable compensation via an annual cash incentive plan (for 2012, the 2012 Cash Incentive Plan) Rewards achievement of financial performance goals and individual performance objectives Long-term incentives Long-term variable compensation via the Amended and Restated 2004 Equity Incentive Plan (the 2004 Plan), in the form of: Performance Units Restricted Stock Stock Options Rewards achievement of long-term performance goals and shareholder value creation Rewards achievement of long-term performance goals and shareholder value creation; promotes retention of executive officers Rewards achievement of long-term performance goals and shareholder value creation Defined Contribution Plans 401(k) Plan, Insurance and Savings Plan Benefi Restoration Plan t Provides competitive benefits and savings opportunities for retirement Defined Benefit Plans (1) Retirement Income Plan (the Pension Plan) Provides retirement security
+Element Description Objective Base salary Fixed cash compensation Reflects competitive market compensation, individual performance, experience and level of responsibility Bonus Special discretionary cash bonus In unusual operating and/or market conditions or circumstances, rewards individual performance that is beyond annual objectives Annual incentives Short-term variable compensation via an annual cash incentive plan (for 2012, the 2012 Cash Incentive Plar Rewards achievement of financial performance goals and individual apperformance objectives Long-term incentives Long-term variable compensation via the Amended and Restated 2004 Equity Incentive Plan (the 2004 Plan), in the form of: · Performance Units Rewards achievement of long-term performance goals and shareholder value creation · Restricted Stock Rewards achievement of long-term performance goals and shareholder value creation; promotes retention of executive officers Stock Options Rewards achievement of long-term performance goals and shareholder value creation Defined Contribution Plans 401(K) Plan and Savings Plan Benefit Restoration Plan Provides competitive benefits and savings opportunities for retirement Defined Den efft Plane (1) Detinement Income Dian (the Dension Dian) Defined Benefit Plans (1) Retirement Income Plan (the Pension Plan) Provides retirement security

-(1) Effective January 1, 2007, we closed the Pension Plan to new employees and froze the pay for active employees used to compute benefits as of December 31, 2007.
+Effective January 1, 2007, we closed the Pension Plan to new employees and froze the pay for active employees used to compute benefits as of December 31, 2007.
 Subject to the terms of the Pension Plan, participants will, however, continue to earn benefit credit for each year of service after 2007.
 Ms. Taylor and Messrs.
 Crowdis and Scott are the only NEOs who participate in the Pension Plan as active employees.